AelinXYZ/aelin/README.md

 Aelin is a fundraising protocol built on Ethereum.
 A sponsor goes out and announces they are raising a pool of capital with a purchase expiry period.
 Anyone with an internet connection, aka the purchaser, can contribute funds (e.g. sUSD) to the pool during the purchase expiry period; after the purchase expiry period, the funds are locked for a time duration period while the sponsor searches for a deal.

 If the sponsor finds a deal with the holder of a tokenized asset after the purchase expiry period, the sponsor announces the deal terms to the purchasers and then the holder has a specified time period to send the underlying deal tokens/ tokenized assets to the contract.
-If the funds are sent, the purchaers can convert their pool tokens (or a partial amount) to deal tokens, which represent a claim on the underlying deal token.
-Pool tokens are transferrable until the deal is created and fully funded.
-After the deal is funded, pool tokens must be either accpeted or withdrawn for the purchase token.
+If the funds are sent, the purchasers can convert their pool tokens (or a partial amount) to deal tokens, which represent a claim on the underlying deal token.
+Pool tokens are transferable until the deal is created and fully funded.
+After the deal is funded, pool tokens must be either accepted or withdrawn for the purchase token.
 If the holder does not send the underlying deal tokens in time, the sponsor can create a new deal for the pool.

-If the purchaers are not interested in the underlying deal token they are welcome to reject the deal and withdraw their capital after the deal terms are announced.
+If the purchasers are not interested in the underlying deal token they are welcome to reject the deal and withdraw their capital after the deal terms are announced.
 Also if a deal is not found then the purchasers can take their money back at the end of the pool duration.

 The deal token is an ERC20 that might include a vesting schedule or not to claim the underlying deal token, depending upon the deal.
 Since the unvested underlying deal tokens are wrapped as an ERC20 they may be sold or traded before the vesting period is over.
 However, all vested tokens will be claimed and the respective deal tokens burned before any transfer occurs.